Integrated Pest Management (IPM) Principles

 In most cases, food grown using IPM practices is not identified in the marketplace like organic food.
 There is no national certification for growers using IPM, as the United States Department of Agriculture has developed for organic foods.
 Since IPM is a complex pest control process, not merely a series of practices, it is impossible to use one IPM definition for all foods and all areas of the country.
-Many individual commodity growers, for such crop as potatoes and strawberries, are working to define what IPM means for their crop and region, and IPM-labeled foods are available in limited areas.
+Many individual commodity growers, for such crops as potatoes and strawberries, are working to define what IPM means for their crop and region, and IPM-labeled foods are available in limited areas.
 With definitions, growers could begin to market more of their products as IPM-Grown, giving consumers another choice in their food purchases.

 Yes, the same principles used by large farms can be applied to your own garden by following the four-tiered approach outlined above.
 For more specific information on practicing IPM in your garden, you can contact your state Extension Services for the services of a Master Gardener.